j354374/fed-html/project-task1-4page-site/readme.md

 skills.js script was written by mplungjan (online alias) in response to the following [stackoverflow question](https://stackoverflow.com/questions/64661591/use-javascript-to-create-hyperlink-from-html5-details-summary-data-element/64661875#64661875) please also see the codepen: https://codepen.io/j354374/pen/WNxyReJ

+HTML/CSS tables were written with reference to the following [codepen](https://codepen.io/AllThingsSmitty/pen/MyqmdM) by [https://codepen.io/AllThingsSmitty](Matt Smith).